Colombia COVID-19 cases pass 600,000, deaths close to 19,400

 President Ivan Duque declared a nationwide lockdown to slow the spread of the virus in late March.
 The measure will end on Monday when the country begins a month-long "selective" quarantine.

 Many sectors have already gradually reopened.
-Under the new measures restaurants can function at 25% capacity but large events such as concerts remain banned.
+Under the new measures restaurants can function at 25 per cent capacity but large events such as concerts remain banned.

 Intensive care units in Bogota are at about 73 per cent capacity, according to local health authorities.
 The capital is home to more than a third of Colombia's cases.